 top of page

-We are rooted in lived experience.
+Our work is rooted in lived experience.
 We are not a clinical service and we do not offer therapy or professional advice.
 We provide structured peer support built on respect, confidentiality and shared understanding.

 What We Do